yup, still wearing a mask.

 masks keep you from getting sick! and keep others from getting sick! not only from covid but also the flu, colds, tuberculosis, measles, pertussis, airborne poop infections...

-• approximately 1 in 58 people (just under 2%!) are actively infected with covid right now in the United States - as of today (Feb 25), national wastewater tracking data was last updated February 14.
+• approximately 1 in 275 people (0.4%) are actively infected with covid right now in the United States - as of today (May 21), available wastewater tracking data was last updated May 9.

 here's what the yearly trends look like:

-(if you'd like to check specific states, go here and scroll about 3/4 of the way down the page)
+(if you'd like to check specific state numbers, go here and scroll about 3/4 of the way down the page)

 40% (maybe more!) of infections are asymptomatic.